Pen Studios

 Pen Studios (formerly Popular Entertainment Network) is an Indian film production and distribution company established by Dr. Jayantilal Gada on 31 March 1983.
-Based in Mumbai, it mainly produces and distributes Hindi, Tamil and Telugu films.
+Based in Mumbai, it mainly produces and distributes Hindi, Tamil, Telugu and Malayalam films.
 In 1992, the business was restructured under the name Popular Entertainment Network, and began to acquire video rights for movies to be distributed over various media such as video cassettes, satellites, terrestrial platforms, etc. The company subsequently forayed into theatrical and distribution rights of movies.

-In the past few years, Pen Studios has produced films such as Kahaani and Shivaay, with many A-listers, that have been a huge success at the box office.
-The company, now, is also expanding by focusing on producing good regional content.
+In the past few years, Pen Studios has produced films such as Kahaani and Shivaay that have met success at the box office.
+The company is also expanding into producing more regional content.

-Pen India Limited launched a new Television Channel named WOW.
-WOW's content library is full of various old and new Hindi film musics and movies to latest Gujarati, Hindi dubbed (Telugu, Tamil, Malayalam and Kannada) films, and TV series such as Mahabharat.
+Pen India Limited launched a new television channel named WOW.
+WOW's content library consists of Hindi films and music, Gujarati and Hindi-dubbed (Telugu, Tamil, Malayalam and Kannada) films, and TV series such as Mahabharat.